 - Donq Quai: As a popular Chinese herb, this is often referred to as the “fertility promoter”, but it should only be used in combination with other herbs.

 Many fertility cleanses come in kits that contain a variety of the herbs mentioned.
 There is also the option of fertility smoothie and juice kits.
 While these may not contain all of the cleansing properties as a traditional fertility cleanse kit, they do contain superfoods shown to boost fertility.
 If you’re looking for where to buy fertility cleanse kits, you can find them in any herbal supplement stores or you can order them online.

 If you don’t want to run out to the store and buy a fertility cleanse kit, there are things you can do at home to help the cause as well.
 They are just simple diet changes that help you live a healthier life and rid your body of harmful toxins.

 Drink Lemon Water.
 Adding lemon juice to your water can help to stimulate gentle liver cleansing.
 Staying hydrated helps to promote liver health and healthy cervical mucus production.

 Take a detoxifying bath.
-Baths are known to relax, but they can also detoxify the body.
-Detox baths with Epsom Salt can help relax muscles and reduce inflammation.
+Baths are known to help relax the body, but they can also detoxify the body.
+Detox baths with Epsom salt can help relax muscles and reduce inflammation.
 Ask your doctor what types of herbs you can add to the bath to help detoxify your body.